Major scrub fire in Wānaka now mostly contained - NZ Herald

-Firefighters will continue to control and monitor the perimeter of a 280 hectare Glendhu Bluffs fire site near Lake Wānaka for the rest of this week but now consider the huge blaze mostly contained.
+Firefighters will continue to control and monitor the perimeter of a 280ha Glendhu Bluffs fire site near Lake Wānaka for the rest of this week but now consider the huge blaze mostly contained.

 The fire was reported at 1.30pm on Sunday but there were concerns it could flare up during an ongoing period of hot, dry weather.